loosenthedark/flippin-proud/README.md

 1. [**Sign in** to GitHub](https://github.com/login) and locate the [relevant repository](https://github.com/loosenthedark/flippin-proud).
 If you do not have a GitHub account, you may create one [here](https://github.com/signup).
 2. At the top of the project repository page, select **Settings**.
-3. On the Settings page, scroll down the menu on the left-hand side and select **Pages** near the bottom of the menu.
+3. On the Settings page, scroll down the menu flanking the left-hand side of the screen and select **Pages** near the bottom of the list of options.

-This will open GitHub pages....
+This will open GitHub Pages....

-4. Under **Source**, click the dropdown titled **None** and select the **master** branch.
+4. Under **Source**, click the dropdown displaying **Branch: None** and select the **master** branch.
 Click **Save**.
-5. The page will automatically refresh and inform you that the site is now ready to be published, as well as providing the `https://` address to be used.
+5. The page will then automatically refresh and inform you that the site is now ready to be published, as well as indicating the `https://` address to be used.
-6. A [link](https://loosenthedark.github.io/flippin-proud/) to the newly-published site can be found in the GitHub **Pages** section of **Settings**.
+6. For reference purposes, a [link](https://loosenthedark.github.io/flippin-proud/) to this newly-published site can be found in the **Pages** section of **Settings** (described above).

 ### Forking the GitHub Repository:

-It is possible to fork this GitHub repository and make a copy of the original repository to view and/or make changes without affecting the original.
+It is possible to fork this GitHub repository to view and/or make changes without affecting the original.
 This is achieved by following these steps...

 1. [Sign in to your GitHub account](https://github.com/login) and locate the [relevant repository](https://github.com/loosenthedark/flippin-proud).
 2. Click on **Fork**, located near the top right-hand corner of the repository page.